-As we look toward the next Farm Bill, my focus will be supporting Alabama’s top commodities, driving forward key initiatives like rural development and broadband, and promoting conservation efforts and forestry programs to benefit Alabama’s rural communities both today and in the future.
+As we look toward the next Farm Bill, my priority will be to listen to the needs of Alabama’s farmers.
+My office will focus on ways to support Alabama’s top commodities, drive forward key initiatives like rural development and broadband, and promote conservation efforts and forestry programs to benefit Alabama’s rural communities both today and in the future.

-As a member of the Senate Agriculture, Nutrition, and Forestry committee, I’ll work with my colleagues on common-sense legislation to set Alabama and America’s farmers, foresters, and producers up for success.
+As a member of the Senate Agriculture, Nutrition, and Forestry committee, I work with my colleagues on common-sense legislation to set Alabama and America’s farmers, foresters, and producers up for success.

 I serve on important subcommittees that position me well to advocate for Alabama:

-I joined my colleagues in writing to the U.S. Agriculture Secretary about family farmers’ concerns with President Biden’s proposed tax hikes, and how higher taxes will seriously impact their operations.
+I pressed the U.S. Agriculture Secretary about family farmers’ concerns with President Biden’s proposed tax hikes and how higher taxes will seriously impact their operations.

 I joined with Senators from the top catfish producing states to introduce a bill to allow private landowners and catfish farmers to better protect their lands and ponds from predatory birds.